ArtifyCZ/ArtifyCZ/README.md

 # Hi, I'm Richard Tichý,

-Self-made software engineer, team leader and system designer from the Czech Republic.
+a software engineer, a team leader and a system designer from the Czech Republic.

 I have been programming stuff already for 8 years, since 2014.
 During that time I have managed to get the knowledge of many programming languages such as C, C#, Rust, Kotlin or Clojure, server technologies such as Redis, MySQL, MariaDB or